 Sub-subject: Fiqh (Islamic jurisprudence) - Islam.
 Syllabus:

-Sample of the sub-subject: Fiqh (Islamic jurisprudence) - Islamic Civilization
+Sample of the sub-subject: Fiqh (Islamic jurisprudence) - Islamic Civilisation

 The Five Pillars of Islam (Profession of Faith, Prayer, Charity (Zakat), Fasting, Pilgrimage to Mecca) mark the obligations (Fard) of the Muslim.

-According to the Sharia (and the country), breach of any of these obligations may be legal offense or crime.
+According to the Sharia (and the country), breach of any of these obligations may be legal offence or crime.